 How to Implement

-Add to the class a private static field that will hold the singleton instance.
+Add a private static field to the class for storing the singleton instance.

-Define public static creational method that will be used for retrieving singleton instance.
+Declare a public static creation method for getting the singleton instance.

-Implement “lazy initialization” inside the creational method.
-It should create a new instance on the first call and put it into the static field.
-The method should return that instance in all subsequent calls.
+Implement “lazy initialization” inside the static method.
+It should create a new object on its first call and put it into the static field.
+The method should always return that instance on all subsequent calls.

-In client code replace all direct constructor calls with calls to the static creational method.
+Go over the client code and replace all direct calls to the singleton’s constructor with calls to its static creation method.

 Pros and Cons

 - You can be sure that a class has only a single instance.